veselosky/django-commoncontent/README.md

 - `django-tinymce` Support - If `django-tinymce` is installed, Common Content will use its WYSISYG editor in its admin pages.
 There is an optional JSON view that exposes a list of recently upload images for use by the TinyMCE editor.

-Common Content includes a set of templates using the [Bootstrap CSS framework](https://getbootstrap.com) based on the examples found on the bootstrap website.
-The templates work with any objects that implement the common data model.
-They can easily be coupled with Django's generic class-based views to produce a clean and professional site quickly and easily.
-If you use the included concrete models with the default templates and the included views, you'll be starting with a basic blog-style site.

 The templates are built using Bootstrap 5, and they load the core CSS and JavaScript from a CDN by default, so there's nothing else to install and little or no front-end to